IKIM-Essen/WIN-KID/USER_GUIDE.md

   - For each AB one RF model
   - The models are validated using out-of-fold iterations -> Test data is split into test and validation data
   - Output: Probabilities for each class (S/I/R)
-- The layer 1 results for each AB are combined
+- The Layer 1 results for each AB are combined
 - Layer 2:
   - Input: combined input of Layer 1
   - For each AB one RF model